jocic/PHP.GoogleAuthenticator/contributing.md

 # Contributing Guidelines

   * Don't break the existing features
-* Make sure that your contribution is POSIX compliant
   * Try to mimic the existing coding style
+  * Add an appropriate unit test for your feature